- The Academic Program

 The Academic Program

-Wellesley offers a rigorous and dynamic academic program that allows each student to pursue a course of study that’s right for her.
+Wellesley’s rigorous and dynamic academic program allows each student to pursue a course of study that’s right for her.

 Wellesley requires each student to acquire a broad knowledge of the basic fields of human inquiry, while also enabling her to follow her own particular interests in depth.
 Our core curriculum is strategically designed to deliver on Wellesley’s rigorous academic and educational goals.